Shellywell123/Grind-Boy.gb/README.md

 ```

 ## Upcoming/Planned Development:
- = Main issue is the sprite limit is causing the menu borders to incorrectly render aswell as limiting the number of animations for the player.
+ = Main issue is the sprite limit is restricts the number of allowed animations for the player.
  - `GB STUDIO ACTOR LIMIT MET` menu rendering issue (work around could be to use a new scence)
  - `GB STUDIO ACTOR LIMIT MET` Flip tricks `B`+`Direction` (Kickflip animation already made)
  - `GB STUDIO ACTOR LIMIT MET` Bail Animations (Collisions/board not finished flipping)